 State Activity Available Commands Description

-C2 Evacuating Finalize Virtual machines are migrating from this PM to its partner.
+c) Evacuating Finalize Virtual machines are migrating from this PM to its partner.

-1 Running Work On PM is predicted to fail.
+^ Running Work On PM is predicted to fail.

 × Running Work On PM failed.

 × X Powered Off Work On Reset Device everRun has powered off the PM because of an excessive failure rate.
 The PM is left powered off until Reset Device is clicked.
 See "Resetting MTBF for a Failed Physical Machine" on page 116 .

-I e X Booting Finalize PM is booting.
+• 🗙 Booting Finalize PM is booting.

-ē Rebooting Finalize PM is rebooting.
+- Z Rebooting Finalize PM is rebooting.

-5 ▶ Running Finalize Shutdown Reboot Recover Replace PM is running in Maintenance Mode.
-See "Maintenance Mode" on page 109 . --- ----------- -- ---
+a Running Finalize Shutdown Reboot Recover Replace PM is running in Maintenance Mode.
+See "Maintenance Mode" on page 109. ---------- --------- -- ---